 I arrived at Alaska in 2014 and it was in that same year that I started working at Children’s World.
-Unfortunately, I had to return to Mexico a year later and it was then that I started my training as a Montessori Teacher in the area of ”Casa de Ninos” at Previously, I studied 6 months at the University of Educational Psychology.
+Unfortunately, I had to return to Mexico a year later and it was then that I started my training as a Montessori Teacher in the area of ”Casa de Ninos”.
+Previously, I studied 6 months at the University of Educational Psychology.

 During my stay in Mexico I had the opportunity to work in two schools based on Montessori Pedagogy.
 In the same way I worked in a Civil Association that provides pedagogical support to children with Special Educational Needs (N.E.E.).

 Personally, I like outdoor activities, painting, decorating, creating or recreating.
 I am not a perfectionist but I like that my home is well made.
 I would lie if I say I play sports, I only did it during high school.
 I believe that I lead a healthy life, I do not like injustices, I try to be kind, respectful and empathetic.
 As a family we like to have the weekends to get to know emblematic places of cities and towns as visitors, visit archeological areas, enjoy Nature and its beauty offered to us.

 I LOVE my job.
 I like being with children.
 Older Toddler is a stage in which we must work very hard and be consistent and coherent so that we achieve in them positive habits, independence and free development.
 This is the stage of “Teach me to do it alone”.

 Let’s trust children, take care of them, let them experience, make mistakes and learn.
 Let them be free and independent.
 Be sure that you show them values that make them confident, responsible people, good people and happy people.